Squidex/squidex-docs/04-guides/05-assets.md

 Squidex supports the following resize modes:

-* `Crop`: Crops the resized image to fit the bounds of its container.
+* `Crop`: Crops the resized image.
+This will stretch the resized image to fit the bounds of its container.
 * `Pad`: Pads the resized image to fit the bounds of its container.
 If only one dimension is passed, will maintain the original aspect ratio.
 * `BoxPad`: Pads the image to fit the bound of the container without resizing the original source.
 When downscaling, performs the same functionality as `Pad`.
 * `Max`: Constrains the resized image to fit the bounds of its container maintaining the original aspect ratio.
 * `Min`: Resizes the image until the shortest side reaches the set given dimension.
 Upscaling is disabled in this mode and the original image will be returned if attempted.
-* `Crop`: Stretches the resized image to fit the bounds of its container.